 Apples are among the few fruits grown almost all around the year, which means you can eat this high-energy fruit at any time.
 Apples are rich in fiber and natural sugar, which provide long-lasting energy.
 They are also good antioxidants, decreasing glucose digestion and providing rapid energy by giving the necessary calories without adding to your body's fat content.

-Apples are full of carbohydrates, proteins, and other essential fruit sugars.
+Apples are full of carbohydrates, protein, and other essential fruit sugars.
 Unlike caffeine-based drinks, which provide a burst of energy that quickly fades away, apples help sustain energy 24*7.

 Chocolate includes both sugar and caffeine, causing cortisol and adrenaline levels to rise.
 Cocoa is rich in flavonoids, antioxidants that help energy last longer and reduce the risk of high blood pressure, cholesterol, and inflammation.
 To keep oneself going, nibble on small pieces of chocolate two or three times a day.